Electron-beam technology

 Since the mid-20th century, electron-beam technology has provided the basis for a variety of novel and specialized applications in semiconductor manufacturing, microelectromechanical systems, nanoelectromechanical systems, and microscopy.

 Mechanism

 Free electrons in a vacuum can be manipulated by electric and magnetic fields to form a fine beam.
 Where the beam collides with solid-state matter, electrons are converted into heat or kinetic energy.
-This concentration of energy in a small volume of matter can be precisely controlled electronically, which brings many advantages.
+This concentration of energy in a small volume of matter can be precisely controlled by the fields, which brings many advantages.

 Applications

+Electron beam techniques include electron probe microanalysis, transmission electron microscopy, auger spectroscopy, and scanning electron microscopy.

 The rapid increase of temperature at the location of impact can quickly melt a target material.
-In extreme working conditions, the rapid temperature increase can even lead to evaporation, making an electron beam an excellent tool in heating applications, such as welding.
+In extreme working conditions, the rapid temperature increase can lead to evaporation, making an electron beam an excellent tool in heating applications, such as welding or electron beam evaporation.
 Electron beam technology is used in cable-isolation treatment, in electron lithography of sub-micrometer and nano-dimensional images, in microelectronics for electron-beam curing of color printing and for the fabrication and modification of polymers, including liquid-crystal films, among many other applications.